Regression Discontinuity Design with Potentially Many Covariates: Simulation

 Table \ref{tab:selected} reports the number of selected covariates for our covariate selection approach.
 It is quite natural that the number of selected covariates increases when the number of non-zero coefficients of covariates increases.
 It is interesting to note that the average number of selected covariates decreases as the number of covariates increase.

 Table \ref{tab:inf} shows the coverage probabilities and interval lengths of the robust confidence intervals for the causal effect.
 The nominal coverage level is $0.95$.
 The following points are notable.
 First, the performances of our covariate selection approach are stable for all DGPs, although the coverage probabilities tend to be a little bit smaller than the nominal level.
-Second, for the covariate-adjusted approaches, the coverage probabilities decrease and the interval length gets shorter as $p$ increases.
+Second, for the covariate adjusted approaches, the coverage probabilities decrease and the interval lengths get shorter as $p$ increases.
 Third, the coverage of CCT is more stable and better than other methods, especially for DGP2 and DGP3.
 However, the average lengths of CCT are substantially longer than the other methods.
-Overall, the covariate selection approach is promising for inference as well since it exhibits robust performances in both coverages and lengths for different number of covariates and DGPs.
+Fourth, even when the sparsity assumption fails as in DGP4, the standard and covariate selection approaches preform stably but the covariate adjusted approach exhibits erratic behaviors in terms of the coverages and interval lengths.
+Overall, the covariate selection approach is promising for inference as well since it exhibits robust performances in both coverages and lengths for different numbers of covariates and DGPs.

 Finally, Table \ref{tab:band} presents the properties of the MSE-optimal bandwidths.
-We observe that the MSE-optimal bandwidth without covariates and the adaptive one are very stable while the MSE optimal bandwidth with covariates shrinks as $p$ increases.
+We observe that the MSE-optimal bandwidth without covariates and the adaptive one are very stable while the MSE-optimal bandwidth with covariates shrinks as $p$ increases.
 This is possibly the main source of the increased RMSE and under-coverages.

+We note that the unstable performance of the covariate adjusted approaches when the number of covariates is large can be because their optimal bandwidths are not available for cases where the number of covariates is large.
+It would be more appropriate to develop optimal bandwidths for the case of high-dimensional covariates and make comparisons, but it is beyond the scope of this paper.

 {}

 {}

 {}